 I mentioned my bad back, citing the questionable Los Angeles radio interview as evidence.

 Jonas dropped me off at my hotel, where I tried to write a letter to a woman named Mercy Pang on the embossed stationery.
 The paper was so nice I got writer’s block and took a three-hour nap.
 When I woke up I stared at the ceiling, wondering where I was.
 On the ceiling was a bright patch of overlapping circles, the reflection of water somewhere outside.
-I didn’t recognize the enormous armchair across from me, nor the ice bucket, the carpet, the drapes.
+I didn’t recognise the enormous armchair across from me, nor the ice bucket, the carpet, the drapes.
 There was no noise.
 It occurred to me that maybe it was 1979 and I was in the house where I grew up, lying on the sofa, imagining where I’d be in ten, then 20, then 30 years.
 It was a game I used to play.
 Sometimes I’d think of a word or image and use my brainwaves to send it to my future self.
 So was this me, sending a message back in time to the boy I used to be?
 I wasn’t even sure he was there anymore.

 In Berkeley, I read at a transgender open-mic night at a bookstore that isn’t one of those legendary Berkeley bookstores.
 It looked more like a police station with a few shelves on the walls.
 I wasn’t transgender, sadly, but it was all my publicist could line up.
 When I walked in I thought maybe everyone in attendance was transgender, or at least that the other readers probably were.
 I figured all the guys to be girls, the girls guys.

-Mimi, the organizer, took the stage and introduced me.
+Mimi, the organiser, took the stage and introduced me.
 My name isn’t hard to pronounce, but she mispronounced it.
 I instantly thought: Canadian.
 She looked like the kind of person who speaks English but whose every third thought is French.

 I greeted my public in an unnaturally low voice that I thought might make me sound transgendered.
 It hardly mattered, since the passage I’d selected couldn’t have been less appropriate.
 It was about a team of art forgers who infiltrate the basement of the Baghdad Museum, intending to surreptitiously replace ancient Mesopotamian artifacts with cunning copies.
 They have come at a bad time.
 Fighting breaks out in the streets.
 Shells rock the building, and by the end, they don’t know which icons and ewers date from two millennia ago and which were browned in a kiln the week before.
 They wind up leaving everything behind, the real and the false.